team-telnyx/telnyx-client-examples/call-center/server/README.md

 1. Use token returned from `POST /agents/login` as the "Login Token" to authenticate the web dialer
 1. Set "Caller ID Number" to your Call Center phone number.

+## Production

+This sample app is meant to be used in development only.
+Before going to production, make sure you set the `NODE_ENV` to `production` and switch from the in-memory database to a [production database](https://foalts.gitbook.io/docs/topic-guides/databases).